commonhaus/foundation/GOVERNANCE.md

 ---
 # The Commonhaus Foundation Project Governance

-The Commonhaus Foundation is where things get done.
+The Commonhaus Foundation is a collaborative space where contributors come together.
-However, we're all humans, and, inevitably, humans can be complex.
-This document clarifies how we work together to drive the foundation and its projects forward.
+While working in groups can present challenges, this document lays out the guidelines that foster unity and progress.

 [coc-reports]: conduct/handling-coc-reports.md#handling-reports-and-escalation